Customizing Graph Neural Networks using Path Reweighting: Related Work

 \subsection{Graph Representation Learning}

-Given a graph, node representation aims to learn the low dimensional vector representation of each node and its graph-structured information.
+Given a graph, node representation aims to learn the low-dimensional vector representation of each node and its graph-structured information.
 There have emerged many methods for node embedding in recent years.
 These methods can mainly be divided into two categories according to the input graph.
-The first is sampling based methods which uses random walk~\cite{2016Revisiting, Perozzi_2014,2016node2vec} or other sampling strategies to sample subgraphs as the input data~\cite{hamilton2017inductive, Chiang_2019}.
-The advantage of these methods is that they learn the local information of a graph, which can improve the model's generalization and reduce space consumption.
-The second is inputting the whole graph~\cite{GCN, GAT}, and conducing graph neural network on it to learn the node attributes and graph structure jointly.
-In addition, some advanced methods have been emerged recently, for example, \citet{xu2021graphsad} disentangle the single representation of node attributes and graph structure into two different representations respectively.
-In this paper, we leverage the advantages of sampling based method to learn the customized high-level semantic information, as well as the advantages of traditional GNNs to learn the generic graph information.
+The first category is sampling-based methods which use some sampling strategies, e.g., random walk~\cite{2016node2vec,2016Revisiting}, to sample subgraphs as the input data~\cite{chen2022variational,hamilton2017inductive}.
+The advantage of these sampling-based methods is that they learn the local information of a graph, which can improve the model's generalization and reduce space consumption.
+The second category is inputting the whole graph~\cite{GCN,GAT}, and conducting specific GNNs on it to learn the node attributes and graph structure jointly.
+In addition, some advanced methods have emerged recently, for example, \citet{xu2021graphsad} disentangles the single representation of node attributes and graph structure into two different representations respectively.
+In this paper, we leverage the advantages of the sampling-based method to learn customized high-level semantic information, as well as the benefits of traditional GNNs to learn the generic graph information.